johnoneworks/aima-exercises/chapter-1/chapter-1.md

 Solution 3
 N/A. This award is now defunct (since 2020).
 Reading the wikipedia I don't learn much and not interested to research more on defunct contests...

+Exercise 4
+Are reflex actions (such as flinching from a hot stove) rational?
+Are they intelligent?

+Solution 4
+I instinct answer is no for both.
+Upon reflection, I think it still holds.
+Reflex actions is good in the question's case, but there is no "decision" involved; and since I define intelligence to be making rational decisions, it concludes natrually that reflex actions are not intelligent actions.
+What is interesting is that I seem to not make differences in rationality and intelligence.